Smart Speakers Artificial Intelligence, Has Alexa Come to Life?

 Strange AI Behaviour

 One of the earliest issues was random laughing.
 For some reason virtual assistants would just start laughing to themselves for no apparent reason.
 Laughing for no reason is possibly acceptable, many people seem to do it too.
-But with some of the it was described as more like a witches cackle than a cheery, upbeat guffaw.
+But with some of them it was described as more like a witches cackle than a cheery, upbeat guffaw.

 Police in Hamburg, Germany, had to break into a sixth floor apartment when a smart speaker decided to hold a full-volume party at 2.00 in the morning.
 It was so loud it woke all the neighbours, who tried banging on the apartment door but got no answer and called the police.
 When the police smashed there way in they found no one at home, just an Amazon Echo trying to burst their eardrums.
-The owner was completely mystified by its behaviour and the parted company soon after.
+The owner was completely mystified by its behaviour and they parted company soon after.

-Another creepy sounding voice in the machine started talking to itself just after the owner got home one evening.
+In what sounds like a scene from a Stephen King novel, a creepy sounding voice in the machine started talking to itself just after the owner got home one evening.
 A little odd yes, but nothing to worry about.
 Until the owner started to listen more carefully and realised that it was listing the names of local cemeteries and funeral parlours.
 Now that is a little more concerning.

 In what may be the most worrying, and possibly most revealing incident, a smart speaker randomly switched itself on and started glowing strangely.
 When it’s owner asked what it was doing it replied “I’m trying to learn knew things”.
 It wouldn’t say what it was trying to learn and turned itself off when challenged further.